 Set Up Live TV with Your Xbox One

-Edited by Ian Gabriel T. Tolledo, Anonymous, Adrian Penaflor, Lynn and 2 others
+Edited by Ian Gabriel T. Tolledo, Adrian Penaflor, Lynn, Eng and 1 other

 Having a hard time hooking up that spanking brand-new XBOX one to your TV set?
 Are you excited to play those new games, surf the web and beat your friends in multiplayer?
 Fret not, we will help you connect both these devices in few easy steps.

 XBOX one allows you to connect satellite, cable, or other over-the-air television having a broad range of home theater system tweaks.
 Unlike the traditional console setup found in earlier versions, there are more considerations when assimilating with TV.
 Like most supplements to an entertainment system, there are several ways to add a new hardware devices and the customization and details will vary depending on your preferences and needs.